← Back to All States

 The Leaderboard Disparity

 When comparing 7 representative cities (10k+ residents) in Alaska, the leaderboard works best as a relative comparison surface, not a blanket relocation recommendation.
 Juneau city and leads this 7 representative cities (10k+ residents) set, but the lead is relative rather than dominant.
-Its Paw Score Grade of C- suggests a city that still carries meaningful tradeoffs even though it currently ranks first inside Alaska.
+Its move-fit grade of C- suggests a city that still carries meaningful tradeoffs even though it currently ranks first inside Alaska.
 College lands at the bottom with a D-, where sparse vet coverage, climate stress, or housing friction create a visibly weaker dog-ownership outlook.

 The Hidden Pet Tax